deltaLyd/PyPoll_Challenge/README.md

 ## Election Audit Analysis Results

-The following bulleted lists provide the outcomes of the Election Audit Analysis, which may also be viewed via .txt file at: [election_analysis.txt](https://github.com/deltaLyd/PyPoll_Challenge/blob/main/election_analysis.txt)
+The following bulleted lists provide the outcomes of the Election Audit Analysis, which may also be viewed via .txt file with this folder: [Analysis](https://github.com/deltaLyd/PyPoll_Challenge/tree/main/Analysis)

 **Election Results**